softwaremill/macwire/README.md

 MacWire
 =======

-MacWire generates `new` instance creation code of given classes, using values in scope for constructor parameters, with the help of [Scala Macros](http://scalamacros.org/).
+MacWire generates `new` instance creation code of given classes, using values in the enclosing type for constructor parameters, with the help of [Scala Macros](http://scalamacros.org/).

 MacWire helps to implement the Dependency Injection (DI) pattern, by removing the need to write the class-wiring code by hand.
 Instead, it is enough to declare which classes should be wired, and how the instances